On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Recollections on Representation Theory

 With the integral operators introduced in Proposition \ref{intop} at our disposal, we have all the tools needed to state the main results on the unitary representations of compact groups. \\

 Let $K$ be a compact group.
 Let $\widehat{K}$ denote the set of equivalence classes of irreducible unitary representations of $K$.
-If $(\pi,H)$ is a unitary representation, for each $\gamma\in \widehat{K}$ let $H(\gamma)$ denote the closure of the sum of all the closed invariant subspaces of $H$ in the equivalence class of $\gamma$.
-We refer to $H(\gamma)$ as the $\gamma$-isotypic component of $H$. \begin{prop} Let $K$ be a compact group.
-Let $(\pi,H)$ be an irreducible unitary representation of $K$.
-Then $H$ is finite-dimensional. \end{prop} \begin{proof} See \cite{Wal}, Proposition 1.4.2. \end{proof}
+If $(\pi,H)$ is a unitary representation, for each $[\gamma]\in \widehat{K}$ let $H(\gamma)$ denote the closure of the sum of all the closed invariant subspaces of $H$ in the equivalence class of $\gamma$.
+We refer to $H(\gamma)$ as the $\gamma$-isotypic component of $H$.
+This notion is independent of the choice of representative for the equivalence class.